King of the North: Kawhi Leonard wins Finals MVP

 They got both.

-And then, on their return trip to Oracle for Game 6, they got one more.
+And then, on their return trip to Oakland for Game 6, they got one more.
 They closed Oracle with a title-clincher.

 "I don't know that any people will argue with me that he's the best two-way player in the NBA," Raptors President Masai Ujiri said.